RESOURCES

 Here’s one way to picture it:

-As the Evangelist Billy Graham once illustrated, imagine a world of ants, busy running around, not knowing a flood is coming.
+As the Evangelist Billy Graham once illustrated -- imagine a world of ants, busy running around, not knowing a flood is coming.
 You want to warn them, but every time you speak, your voice sounds like thunder and only scares them.
 The only way to save them would be to become like an ant so you could speak their language, walk their paths, and lead them to safety.
 That’s a little like what God did.
 He became one of us, Jesus, so we could understand Him, and He could lead us back to safety.

-Three days later, God the Father raised him from the dead, defeating death and sin once and for all.
+Three days later, God raised him from the dead, defeating death and sin once and for all.
 Now Jesus reigns as King, and one day He will return to make all things new.

 Why Did Jesus Die?